advice

 14. Apply a soothing face mask.
 Your skin deserves it.

 15. Do a guided meditation.
-Maybe this one by Puff Daddy?
+Maybe not one by Gwyneth Paltrow, though.

 17. Take a bath.
 Do you have a nice bathtub?
 Please appreciate your great fortune, get in it, and take a bath.